Themes and Sessions

 Analysing ancient biodiversity patterns is key to the understanding of principal drivers of diversification and extinction in the geological past.
 Episodes of diversification offer fundamental insight into macro-evolutionary processes that are not readily accessible by the study of extant ecosystems alone.
 Likewise, ancient mass extinctions serve as the only available analogues of the modern biodiversity crisis and thereby help to make well-founded predictions of the effects of the current global change on biodiversity and ecosystem functioning.
 This session is intended to bring together a multidisciplinary set of researchers to better understand these lessons from the geological past.
 We invite contributions at all scales: from outcrop studies to global data compilations, from analyses of single clades to whole communities.
 Presentations that integrate geochemical data of any sort with biodiversity patterns are also highly encouraged.

 1Steinmann-Institut für Geologie, Mineralogie und Paläontologie, Germany, 2University of Silesia, Faculty of Earth Science, Sosnowiec, Poland, 3Museum für Naturkunde Magdeburg, Germany

 Keynote: Koen Stein (Earth System Sciences - AMGC, Vrije Universiteit Brussel, Belgium)

-”Histology and chemical mapping of Iguanodon (Dinosauria: Ornithopoda) from the Lower Cretaceous of Belgium”
+“Black beauties: histology and geochemistry of Iguanodon bernissartensis from the Early Cretaceous of Bernissart, Belgium”

 In paleontology, bone histology is one of the major sources to obtain direct information about paleobiology such as life history traits or physiology.
 Various approaches are developed in paleohistological studies, including skeletochronology, growth dynamics, microanatomy, quantification of the structural, functional and phylogenetic signals in bone organization, bone biomechanics and bone paleoecological signals.
 This session invites contributions dealing in general with vertebrate bone histological topics.